lakshya-dhariwal/GeeksGather/README.md

 Chat, meet and collaborate with like minded tech enthusiasts.

-Built using Scroll, Push Protocol, TypeScript, ReactJs and Solidity.
+Built using Scroll, Push Protocol, ReactJs and Solidity.